MicrosoftDocs/appcenter-docs/docs/transition/index.md

 ## November 16, 2019

 Today, all your user and organization accounts are fully transitioned to App Center.
-We will start moving apps over automatically, beginning November 16, 2019.
+Beginning November 16, we will start moving apps over automatically that have little active usage.
 Once your app is moved, you’ll no longer have access to it through HockeyApp.
 You’ll need to use App Center.

 > [!NOTE]
-> It will take us a few months to complete the move of all apps, and we’ll start with apps that have little active usage.
-If your app is affected by any of the feature gaps listed on our [public repository](https://github.com/Microsoft/appcenter/wiki/Roadmap#hockeyapp), we won't move them until the gaps are closed.
-Until then HockeyApp will still be available.
+> It will take us a few months to complete the move of all apps.
+If your app is affected by any of the feature gaps listed in our [public roadmap](https://github.com/Microsoft/appcenter/wiki/Roadmap#hockeyapp), we won't move them until the gaps are closed.
+HockeyApp will still be available until then.

 ## The three stages of the transition